VamonoscoTRUTH

 Actively Harmful

-• High stimulation or sensory overload that fragments attention
+• High stimulation or nonstop novelty fragments attention and turns fresh input into cognitive spillover.

 Hotels Evaluated for This Scenario